-29. Key Person(s).
+29. Key Person(s) - Deleted

-A. If both parties have designated that certain individual(s) are essential to the services offered, the parties agree that should such individual(s) leave their employment during the term of this Contract for whatever reason, the State shall have the right to terminate this Contract upon thirty (30) days’ prior written notice.

-B. In the event that the Contractor is an individual, that individual shall be considered a key person and, as such, essential to this Contract.
-Substitution of another for the Contractor shall not be permitted without express written consent of the State.

-Nothing in sections A and B, above shall be construed to prevent the Contractor from using the services of others to perform tasks ancillary to those tasks which directly require the expertise of the key person.
-Examples of such ancillary tasks include secretarial, clerical, and common labor duties.
-The Contractor shall, at all times, remain responsible for the performance of all necessary tasks, whether performed by a key person or others.

-Key person(s) to this Contract is/are _________________________________________

 30. Licensing Standards.
-The Contractor, its employees and subcontractors shall comply with all applicable licensing standards, certification standards, accrediting standards and any other laws, rules, or regulations governing services to be provided by the Contractor pursuant to this Contract.
-The State will not pay the Contractor for any services performed when the Contractor, its employees or subcontractors are not in compliance with such applicable standards, laws, rules, or regulations.
-If any license, certification or accreditation expires or is revoked, or any disciplinary action is taken against an applicable license, certification, or accreditation, the Contractor shall notify the State immediately and the State, at its option, may immediately terminate this Contract.
+Delta Dental, its employees and subcontractors shall comply with all applicable licensing standards, certification standards, accrediting standards and any other laws, rules, or regulations governing services to be provided by Delta Dental pursuant to this Contract.
+The State will not pay Delta Dental for any services performed when Delta Dental, its employees or subcontractors are not in compliance with such applicable standards, laws, rules, or regulations.
+If any license, certification or accreditation expires or is revoked, or any disciplinary action is taken against an applicable license, certification, or accreditation, Delta Dental shall notify the State immediately and the State, at its option, may immediately terminate this Contract.

-31. Merger & Modification.
-This Contract constitutes the entire agreement between the parties.
-No understandings, agreements, or representations, oral or written, not specified within this Contract will be valid provisions of this Contract.
-This Contract may not be modified, supplemented, or amended, except by written agreement signed by all necessary parties.
+31. Merger & Modification - Deleted.

-32. Minority and Women’s Business Enterprises Compliance.
+32. Minority and Women’s Business Enterprises Compliance - Deleted.